ktonon/two-medium-model/README.md

 This document summarizes the resulting framework.
 It is not a formal theory and does not attempt to replicate the mathematical precision of modern physics.
 Instead, it offers a structured conceptual model that appears internally coherent and that naturally produces explanations for a range of phenomena, from electric charge and magnetism to nuclear structure, planetary mass growth, redshift, and the function of active galactic nuclei.
 Some of these explanations parallel mainstream thinking; others are unconventional.
 All are presented with the intention of sparking curiosity and inviting further analysis.

-Each section of this paper should be read in order, the model benefits from seeing how its pieces interlock: forces emerging from medium interactions, particles from wave breaking, cosmology from matter cycling, and planetary behavior from long-term LCM dynamics.
+Each section of this paper should be read in order, the model benefits from seeing how its pieces interlock: forces emerging from medium interactions, particles from wave collapse, cosmology from matter cycling, and planetary behavior from long-term LCM dynamics.

 This work is offered as an exploration — an attempt to see what becomes possible when we start with different foundational assumptions and follow them consistently.
 If it prompts reflection, critique, or further development by readers more skilled or knowledgeable than myself, then it has achieved its purpose.

 # Predictions

 Although 2MM is not defined mathematically, it does make several qualitative predictions that differ from standard interpretations and could, in principle, be tested.
-These predictions arise directly from the model’s internal mechanisms: wave breaking, LCM/GCM interactions, particle structure, and the matter-creation/destruction cycle.
+These predictions arise directly from the model’s internal mechanisms: wave collapse, LCM/GCM interactions, particle structure, and the matter-creation/destruction cycle.

 1. **A 12-hour diurnal variation in high-energy particle events** (a modern aether test based on LCM bow/wake asymmetry)
 2. **[Hydrogen creation inside planets and moons](./earth-and-solar-system.md)** (and liquid water worlds should be abundant)